surfergrl/bica-surf-club/README.md

 - What languages should be used?
   - Welsh and English are both needed because funding in Wales often requires all materials to be bilingual.
 - Who will be using the site?
-  - Current club members, prospective members, kids who want to learn to surf, visitors looking for an activity to do,
+  - Current club members, prospective members, kids who want to learn to surf, visitors looking for an activity to do.
 - What information do you want to show on the site?
   - Basic information – who, where, what we do and when.
 We want to be able to build on this later but have limited info at the moment.
   - How to contact us - email is best.